Best Airport Lounges in Asia: From Tokyo to Bangkok

 How to Access These Lounges

-Most of the third-party lounges I mentioned are accessible through Priority Pass, which comes bundled with several premium travel credit cards.
+Most of the third-party lounges mentioned above are accessible through Priority Pass, which comes bundled with several premium travel credit cards.
 The airline-specific lounges (Cathay Pacific's The Pier, ANA Lounge, etc.) typically require a business class ticket or elite status with the airline or alliance.

 Information is reviewed periodically.
 Always verify access policies before travel, as lounge partnerships and availability can change.